FILTERS

 Death of A Spouse Checklist

-What to Do First When a Spouse Dies — Set Up an Assistance Network
+What to Do First When a Spouse Dies

-It isn’t easy to keep up with complex responsibilities when you are stressed.
-Please think of organization as a critical component of self-care.
-You do not need the added worry of wondering where necessary paperwork went or whether or not you’ve taken care of essential tasks.
-There are three main categories of things you should try to organize well from the start.
+It is not easy to keep up with complex responsibilities when you are stressed, especially after the death of a loved one.
+Think of organization as a critical component of self-care.
+You do not need the added worry of wondering where necessary paperwork went or whether you have taken care of essential tasks.

 • Records.
 You will need many documents, some of which already exist and will need to be located.
 Our checklist will help you identify and find them.
 You will receive others during the process.
 All should be filed within easy reach.